jonathanalmd/CompStats1/README.md

-# Computing in Statistics 1 Course Assignments 1/2018
+# Computing in Statistics 1 Course Assignments (University of Brasília - 1/2018)

 Solutions to the proposed exercises